-AppCode brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, on-the-fly preview during a debugging session (Live Edit ), and much more.
+AppCode brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, on-the-fly preview during a debugging session (Live Edit) or in the dedicated preview tab in the code editor, and much more.

 From the main menu, select HTML File from the list., and then select

 <img> tag, AppCode suggests completion for the path to the file you are referencing.